 A free good is a good with zero opportunity cost.
-This means it can be produced by society in as much quantities as needed with little or zero effort.
+This means it can be consumed in as much quantity as needed without reducing its availability to others.

 Examples of Free Good

 - Intellectual ideas.
-If you develop a new invention and don’t patent it (e.g. steam engine, cure for cold) anybody can reuse this idea without any opportunity cost.
+If you develop a new invention and don’t patent it (e.g. yoga exercises, how to tie a knot) anybody can reuse this idea without any opportunity cost.

 When is a free good not a free good?